-Conceptualize, design and host a two-day Gilman Global Food Security Seminar for 50 alumni of the Gilman Program.
-The recipient institution will create the seminar agenda, a seminar workbook, and session content that aligns with the topic of global food security.
+Conceptualize, design and host a three-day Gilman Critical and Emerging Technology Seminar for 25 to 30 alumni of the Gilman Program.
+The seminar can be focused on a more specific type of technology in a specific industry or field.
+The recipient institution will create the seminar agenda, a seminar workbook, and session content that aligns with the topic of critical and emerging technology.
 The host institution will also provide the seminar venue, catering, ground transportation, hotel accommodations, logistical support, any necessary participant instructions, and implementation of the seminar overall and of specific sessions and activities as the host.
-The host institution will participate in weekly Zoom meetings with the Gilman Program staff leading up to the seminar to discuss logistics, questions, and deliverables.
+The host institution will participate in biweekly Teams meetings with the Gilman Program staff leading up to the seminar to discuss logistics, questions, and deliverables.

-The Objectives of the Gilman Global Food Security In-Person Seminar is:
+The Objectives of the Gilman Critical and Emerging Technology In-Person Seminar is:

-- Advance Gilman alumni understanding of global food security and the domestic importance of the topic; - Educate alumni about the ways they can contribute to solving challenges that are associated with the identified topic; - Position alumni to engage in careers and opportunities that address the identified topic in both broad and specific ways; - Strengthen alumni leadership skills and provide specific, lifelong tools for their success; - Provide practical guidance on how alumni can gain employment or strengthen their existing career and professional trajectory in areas related to the identified topic; - Strengthen the identity of the alumni community as future leaders in the topical area by connecting Gilman alumni to current public- and private-sector professionals in substantive ways; and - Increase alumni exposure to other educational and career opportunities available to them.
+- Advance Gilman alumni understanding of a topic in the overarching theme of emerging technology and the domestic importance of the topic; - Educate alumni about the ways they can contribute to the identified topic; - Position alumni to engage in careers and opportunities that address the identified topic in both broad and specific ways; - Strengthen alumni leadership skills and provide specific, lifelong tools for their success; - Provide practical guidance on how alumni can gain employment or strengthen their existing career and professional trajectory in areas related to the identified topic; - Strengthen the identity of the alumni community as future leaders in the topical area by connecting Gilman alumni to current public- and private-sector professionals in substantive ways; and - Increase alumni exposure to other educational and career opportunities available to them.